microsoft/FluidFramework/packages/tools/devtools/devtools-browser-extension/docs/Publish-Instructions.md

 Our published extension for the `Chrome` browser can be found [here](https://aka.ms/fluid/devtool/chrome).

+The portal used for managing the extension in the `Chrome` store can be found [here](TODO).
+In order to gain access, you will need to do the following:

+1. Join the `TODO` alias via the [identity portal]().

 To publish an update, you will need to do the following:

 TODO